davetcoleman/baxter_cpp/README.md

 ## Prerequisites

- * A Baxter with dual parallel grippers, or the desire to see one in simulation
+ * A Baxter with dual parallel grippers, or the desire to see one visualized or simulated
  * [ROS Hydro](http://wiki.ros.org/ROS/Installation) on (suggested) Ubuntu 12.04
  * Install wstool package
     ```